-Please note that students may wear only the fleece jacket or sweatshirt with logo or the blazer in the school or to Mass.
-HTCS spirit clothing is not permitted.
+Please note that students may wear only the fleece jacket or sweatshirt with logo or the blazer in class.
+HTCS spirit clothing is not permitted on uniform school days.

 Students may not wear long sleeved shirts under their uniform shirts.